vandre-sales/meliva-ds/docs/pages/tutorials/integrating-with-nextjs.md

 :::

 :::tip
-This will import all Shoelace components for convenience.
+This will import all Web Awesome components for convenience.
 To selectively import components, refer to the [Using webpack](/getting-started/installation#using-webpack) section of the docs.
 :::

 You may be wondering where the `URL` property is coming from.
 We'll address that in the next few sections.